 All of these concerns are valid, which brings us to the next point…

 How to Create a Word Cloud?
-5 Options to Make a Word Cloud for your presentations
+Different Methods to Make Word Clouds

 As pointed out in the previous section, it’s easy to mess up with a word cloud when you are trying to operationalize big volumes of data.
 Hence, such tasks should be better outsourced to a data scientist, who’ll run a professional text analysis and accurately summarize the findings.